nre-learning/antidote/docs/hacking/curriculum.rst

 The antidote project is meant to run on top of Kubernetes.
 Not only does this provide a suitable deployment environment for the Antidote platform itself, it also allows us to easily spin up additional compute resources for running the lessons themselves.
-To replicate the production environment at a smaller scale, such as on a laptop, we use "minikube".
+To replicate the production environment at a smaller scale, such as on a laptop, we use "`minikube <https://github.com/kubernetes/minikube>`_".
 This is a single-node Kubernetes cluster that is fairly well-automated.
 This means you can do things like run demos of Antidote lessons offline, or use this as your development environment for building new lessons.